Joseph McManners: Singing career

 At the age of eight, McManners heard the song "My Heart Will Go On" from the 1997 film Titanic.

 Shortly after he sang the song at a family gathering, he realized that singing was what he wanted to do.

 He plays the violin and the piano and is learning to play the guitar.
 At that age, he sang 'In Dreams', though it is not the version which is featured in The Lord of the Rings with Howard Shore as the composer.

 McManners auditioned for the lead role in the BBC's operatic version of "The Little Prince" directed by Francesca Zambello and was chosen from 25000 others to play the part.

 During filming for "The Little Prince", he was spotted by executives from Sony BMG, which led to a £2 million STG 4-album record deal.

 McManners went to Prague with his producer Nick Patrick in 2005 to record the music for his first album, In Dreams.
 Most of the music was performed by the Prague Philharmonic Orchestra, and McManners' brother plays violin on "Where is Love".
 The album was released on 5 December 2005.

 His debut album release reached number five in the classical charts within a few days.
 The album was nominated for "Album of the Year" at the 2006 Classical BRIT Awards and the release of "Bright Eyes" from the same album debuted at number one in Asian airplay.

-In December 2006, it was reported that McManners had left Sony BMG over artistic differences.
-In the same year, McManners was a guest singer at Liam Lawton's live concert held at the Dublin docklands, an event attended by almost 5,000 people.
+In 2006, McManners was a guest singer at Liam Lawton's live concert held at the Dublin docklands, an event attended by almost 5,000 people.
 The orchestral arrangements were done by composer and arranger Nick Ingman.